pyrddlgym-project/pyRDDLGym/docs/jax.rst

     ...

 .. warning::
-   Keywords defined above will be replaced during tuning with concrete values using a simple string replacement.
+   During tuning, keywords are replaced by concrete values via simple string matching.
-   This means you must select keywords that are not already used (nor appear as substrings) in other parts of the config file.
+   Therefore, you must select keywords not appearing (as substrings) in any other parts of the config file.

 Next, for each config variable, specify its search range and transformation to apply:

 .. code-block:: python

-    import pyRDDLGym
     from pyRDDLGym_jax.core.tuning import JaxParameterTuning, Hyperparameter
     from pyRDDLGym_jax.core.planner import load_config_from_string

-    # set up the environment
-    env = pyRDDLGym.make(domain, instance, vectorized=True)
+    # load env as usual
+    ...

     # load the abstract config file with planner settings
-    with open('path/to/config.cfg', 'r') as file:
+    with open('path/to/config', 'r') as file:
         config_template = file.read()

     # map parameters in the config that will be tuned